cheretbe/notes/certificates.md

 ```
 Extract the chain bundle from the PFX
 ```
 # [!]Note certificates order in the output file.
-Edit the file afterward to put them in correct order
+Edit the file afterwards to put them in correct order
 openssl pkcs12 -in archive.pfx -nodes -nokeys -passin pass:password -out chain.pem
 # CA certificates only
 openssl pkcs12 -in archive.pfx -nodes -nokeys -passin pass:password -cacerts -out chain.pem